cjholcomb/report-card-recession/README.md

                 <p>While modeling the recovery from the 2020 COVID-19 recession was the initial goal, I have expanded the scope to include making a scalable, reusable library for working with QCEW data.</p>
     <h2>Project Goals</h2>
                     <ol type = "1">
-                        <li>Develop an object-oriented module to define parameters of recessions, industries, and areas.</li>
+                        <li>Develop an object-oriented module to define parameters of recessions, industries, and areas.
+(COMPLETE)</li>
-                        <li>Expand parameters of the dataframe construction module to allow for automated construction of a timeline on any recession across any dimension(industry, area) or target variable (employment, wages, or firms).</li>
+                        <li>Expand parameters of the dataframe construction module to allow for automated construction of a timeline on any recession across any dimension(industry, area) or target variable (employment, wages, or firms).
+(COMPLETE)</li>
-                        <li>Develop a module to automate charting of timelines.</li>
+                        <li>Develop a module to automate charting of timelines.
+(COMPLETE)</li>
                         <li>Automate adjustment of NAICS industry classification changes into the timeline data and ensure consistency across recession timelines.</li>
-                        <li>Develop a version of the "scariest chart", automated to include any dimension, variable, or recession.</li>
+                        <li>Develop a version of the "scariest chart", automated to include any dimension, variable, or recession.
+(COMPLETE)</li>
                         <li>Update the Flask interface to include new charts and features.</li>
                         <li>Create an AWS instance to allow others to run report cards on areas or industries.</li>
                         <li>Expand data collection to include political, fiscal, and population data for areas.</li>